quicwg/base-drafts/draft-ietf-quic-transport.md

 Connection ID fields in a packet that the client sent.
 If this check fails, the packet MUST be discarded.

 Once the Version Negotiation packet is determined to be valid, the client then selects an acceptable protocol version from the list provided by the server.
-The client then attempts to create a connection using that version.
+The client then attempts to create a connection using that version as its packet version but MUST NOT change the supported_versions field.
 Though the content of the Initial packet the client sends might not change in response to version negotiation, a client MUST increase the packet number it uses on every packet it sends.
 Packets MUST continue to use long headers and MUST include the new negotiated protocol version.

 The client MUST use the long header format and include its selected version on all packets until it has 1-RTT keys and it has received a packet from the server